thibaultdarcillon/thibaultdarcillon.github.io/_pages/cv.md

 ## Honors & distinctions

 - RIPEC Individual Bonus (2021-2025; 2025-2028);
+- Recipient of a 6-month CRCT (Research or Thematic Conversion Leave), 2023;
 - Doctorale Contract, Ministry of Higher Education and Research, 2010.